MicrosoftDocs/well-architected/well-architected/operational-excellence/formalize-operations-tasks.md

 ---
 title: Recommendations for formalizing routine and nonroutine tasks
-description: Learn how to incorporate an operational excellence approach in your workload for repeatable, reliable, and safe deployments of infrastructure and code.
+description: Learn how to formalize routine and nonroutine tasks by using documentation, checklists, or automation.
 author: claytonsiemens77
 ms.author: csiemens
 ms.date: 11/15/2023